 - Eugenol, a fragrance ingredient that’s associated with cancer, immunotoxicity, neurotoxicity and allergies.

 Even after Laren’s ordeal, I had to think hard about going gray.
 I’ll admit I’m vain.
-I don’t like how I look with gray hair.
-Gray does not go with my skin tone, or my clothes.
-This was a tough decision!
+I don’t really like how I look with gray hair.
+I don’t think gray hair goes with my skin tone or my clothes… This was a tough decision!
 I go to an “organic” salon, so I thought that maybe my hair coloring was “safe.”